-Virginia native, Edward J. Steptoe, graduated from West Point in 1837.
-His first service was in Florida against the Seminoles and next, the Mexican War.
-In 1854 he became commander of Fort Walla Walla.
-This would seal his fate.
+Virginia native Edward Jenner Steptoe graduated from West Point in 1837.
+His first military service was in Florida against the Seminole Indians.
+He also fought in the Mexican War.
+In 1854 he became commander of Fort Walla Walla in Washington Territory.

-Gold discoveries in British Columbia caused miners to flood across Eastern Washington Indian lands heading for the Fraser River Valley.
-This added to already high tensions between Whites and Indians.
-The Walla Walla treaty had forbidden whites to trespass onto Indian lands unless they were invited but the treaty was not yet ratified and many white people did not abide by it.
+Adding to this, gold discoveries in British Columbia and north-central Washington Territory caused miners to flood across lands that treaties had promised to the Indians.
+The Walla Walla Treaty of 1855 forbade whites from trespassing on Indian lands unless the Natives invited them. but by 1858 this treaty had not yet been ratified by Congress and many white people did not abide by it.

-What they did have enough of was whiskey.
-While getting ready for their retreat, Sergeant Ball was charged with discarding it, which he did in a very practical manner.
-Drunk, he made his way to the creek where he passed out under a bush.
-Waking in the morning, he found that the troops were gone and It took him nearly two weeks to walk back to Fort Walla Walla.
+The soldiers had a large amount of whiskey with them and while getting ready to escape in the night, Sergeant Ball was charged with discarding the whiskey which he did.
+Drunk, he made his way to Pine Creek where he passed out under a bush.
+When he woke in the morning, he found that the troops were gone and It took him nearly two weeks to walk back to Fort Walla Walla.

 As a result of this embarrassing defeat, Colonel Steptoe was placed on sick leave until he resigned his commission in 1861.
 He died four years later in Virginia, at the age of forty-nine.